Game Boy Advance Architecture

 Since its first iteration, ARM has implemented a three-stage pipeline to run code.
 In other words, the execution of instructions is divided into three steps or stages.
 The CPU will fetch, decode and execute up to three instructions concurrently.
 This enables maximum use of the CPU’s resources (which reduces idle silicon) while also increasing the number of instructions executed per unit of time.

-Like two very similar contemporaries, ARM CPUs are susceptible to data hazards.
-Nevertheless, neither the programmer nor compiler will notice it as, in this case, the CPU will automatically stall the pipeline whenever it’s needed.
+Like two closely related contemporaries, ARM CPUs are susceptible to data hazards.
+Nevertheless, neither the programmer nor the compiler will notice them, as, in this case, the CPU automatically stalls the pipeline when necessary.

-Control hazards are also present, but ARM tackled them with an efficient approach called conditional annulment: Whenever a branch instruction is at the second stage (Decode), the CPU will calculate the condition of the branch [15].
-Based on the result, if the branch must be executed, the CPU will automatically nullify the follow-up instruction (turning it into a filler).
+Control hazards are also present, but ARM tackled them with an efficient approach called conditional annulment: whenever a branch instruction reaches the second stage (Decode), the CPU evaluates the branch condition [16].
+Based on the result, if the branch is to be taken, the CPU automatically nullifies the follow-up instruction (turning it into a filler).
 Now, this may look inefficient when compared to MIPS’ approach (as a MIPS compiler can insert useful instructions, not just fillers).
 Hence, apart from branching, ARM provides conditional execution.
 The latter turns this pipeline design into an advantage, since ARM can decode an instruction and calculate its embedded condition at the same stage.
-Thus, in this case, no fillers will be added.
-That’s why conditional execution is preferred over branching when programming for ARM CPUs [16].
+Thus, in this case, no fillers are added.
+This is why conditional execution is preferred over branching when programming for ARM CPUs [17].

 Squeezing performance

-Thumb is a subset of the ARM instruction set whose instructions are encoded into 16-bit words (as opposed to 32-bit) [18].
+Thumb is a separate instruction set that operates as an alternative mode within the CPU.
+It is comprised of a subset of the ARM instruction set, with instructions encoded into 16-bit words (as opposed to 32-bit) [19].
 Being 16-bit, Thumb instructions require half the bus width and occupy half the memory.
+To achieve this, it compromises in the following ways:

 The extensions